grga911/myip/README.md

 # myip

+Disclamer:
+This script uses ipinfo api, which can be used for free up to 1000 queries a day.
+For more information go to http://ipinfo.io/developers/terms-of-use .

 usage: myip.py [-h] [-c] [-l] [-i [IP]]

 Simple script for getting your wan ip address, using ipinfo api or via dns